glenfish/CryptoTracker/README.md

+# CryptoTracker

-# Crypto Tracker v 1.0
+CryptoTracker v 1.0
+Built with Ruby 2.7.1

 ## Application Overview

-A terminal application built using Ruby 2.7.2 for creating and managing a portfolio of cryptocurrency or digital assets.
+A terminal application for creating and managing a portfolio of cryptocurrency or digital assets using live market rate API data.

 CORE features: